 The FY 2014 NSGP plays an important role in the implementation of the National Preparedness System by supporting the development and sustainment of core capabilities.
 Core capabilities are essential for the execution of each of the five mission areas outlined in the National Preparedness Goal (the Goal).
 Building and sustaining core capabilities requires the combined effort of the whole community, rather than the exclusive effort of any single organization or level of government.
 The FY 2014 NSGP’s allowable costs support efforts to build and sustain core capabilities across the Prevention, Protection, Mitigation, Response, and Recovery mission areas.

-Program Awards: FY 2014 NSGP funds will be allocated based on risk analysis, effectiveness, and integration with broader state and local preparedness efforts.
-Each nonprofit organization may apply through their SAA for up to a $75,000 grant award.
+Program Awards: FY 2014 NSGP funds were allocated based on risk analysis, effectiveness, and integration with broader state and local preparedness efforts.
+Each nonprofit organization applied through their SAA for up to a $75,000 grant award.